 Pre-surgical bloodwork typically consists of two different blood analyses:

 The first test is called a Complete Blood Count (or CBC) - This basic blood test shows us the levels of red blood cells, white blood cells, and platelets, which can be helpful in diagnosing anemia (low red blood cells), systemic infections, and potential blood clotting deficiencies.

-The second is the blood Chemistry - This tells the veterinarian how the kidneys and the liver are working.
+The second is the blood's Chemistry - This profile tells the veterinarian how the kidneys and the liver are working.
 These organs especially do not usually start to show noticeable symptoms of disease outwardly until quite advanced.
-The kidneys and the liver play a huge part in how the body metabolizes all of the sedative/anesthetic medications will be administered/prescribed to the animal before, during, and after surgery.
+The kidneys and the liver play a huge part in how the body metabolizes all of the sedative/anesthetic medications that will be administered/prescribed to the animal before, during, and after surgery.
 Because of this, it is very important for us to know there are no significant kidney or liver issues before we put your pet under anesthesia, especially if they are older.

 For even more information on blood work and what it tests for please visit our diagnostic bloodwork page!

 Pre-surgical Antiemetic & Analgesics